UPDATED ON JUNE 19, 2017 AT 5:20 P.M.

 - Works with 270,000 devices like your TV, satellite, and Apple TV

 - Customizable “activities” can simultaneously dim lights, turn on Netflix

 - Controls lights, fans, thermostats and many connected devices

 How does Harmony Hub work?

 For the purposes of our review, we’ll focus on the Harmony Hub Elite because it has the most options.
 The Elite has a 2.4 inch touch screen.
-The screen can be programmed so that you have buttons of favorite Roku apps, or cable channels (if you’re into that sort of thing.)
+The screen can be programmed so that you have buttons of favorite Roku apps, or cable channels.

 You’ll want to download the hub app on your Android smartphone or iOS device for the initial setup.
 You could also use a PC or Mac.
 The remote connects with your TV, stereo receiver and gaming console in a variety of ways.
 The Harmony Hub is shaped like a Roku, but serves as the brains of the operation.